 It’s a great hobby

-Golf is a rare hobby that combines exercise, the great outdoors, dedicated time with others, skill, and friendly competition.
-Anyone can pick up a club and hit the course — which makes golf a great way to spend some time outdoors, away from computer screens, TVs, and the daily grind.
+Golf is a rare hobby that combines exercise, the great outdoors, dedicated time with others, skill and friendly competition.
+Anyone can pick up a club and hit the course — which makes golf a great way to spend some time outdoors and away from computer screens, TVs, and the daily grind.

 You’ve heard of a runner’s high?
 Golfers have their own version and it takes place on an uncrowded golf course, walking quietly around the green landscape, proceeding at a leisurely pace as you soak it all in.